DIASTASIS RECTI QUESTIONS

 How do I know if I am doing the exercises correctly?

 You may want to look in a mirror while doing the seated exercises.
 For the headlifts you may want to have a friend put their hand on your belly to make sure you are working the muscles correctly.
-If you have a Licensee in your area it is always best to have someone see you in person.
-If you don’t you can also do the Six Week Online Support Program for all your questions or an individual skype session with Julie Tupler, RN so she can see how you are doing the exercises.
+If you have a Trainers in your area it is always best to have someone see you in person.
+If you don’t you can also do the Eighteen-Week Online Support Program for all your questions or an individual remote session with Julie Tupler, RN so she can see how you are doing the exercises.

-In the Tupler Technique® Guidebook there are no elevators.
+In the Tupler Technique® Guidebook there are no elevators in week 3.
 Is this a typo?

 No. The contracting exercise is now at 5th to 6th so there is no need to do the elevators anymore unless you want to.